funteck123/FOP_Tron/README.md

 Repetition can make even the most polished game feel predictable.
 To keep each playthrough fresh, implement a random arena generator that dynamically creates new maps every time the game starts.

-1. Each map must maintain logical playability — no unreachable areas or overlapping walls.
-2. Include randomly placed ramps, barriers, and glow effects to add visual diversity.
-3. Random seeds should vary for each game launch, ensuring no two arenas feel the same.

-This encourages replayability and showcases procedural generation techniques suitable for grid-based games.

 ### 3.4 Aesthetic Enhancements and Achievements (0.5 mark)

 Adding visual flair and a sense of accomplishment can greatly enhance player engagement.

-1. Implement colored text and dynamic lighting effects to represent different factions and in-game states:
+1. Implement sound effects and audio tracks.
-    - Blue for player actions
-    - Red for enemy alerts
-    - Gold for bosses or achievements
-2. Include ASCII visuals or glowing UI panels for menus and battle interfaces to reflect Tron’s neon aesthetic.
+2. Include colored text, ASCII visuals or glowing UI panels for menus and battle interfaces to reflect Tron’s neon aesthetic.
 3. Introduce achievement notifications, such as:
     - “🏆 Survived 3 Rounds Against Clu!”
     - “✨ Defeated Rinzler Without Losing a Life!”
-4. Store UI elements, ASCII art, and achievements in dedicated resource files (e.g., ui.txt, achievements.txt).

 Feel free to incorporate any other features that you find interesting!
 Don't confine yourselves to the assignment question.
 Get as creative as you can, because there are no limits!